Eschede train disaster: Legal

-Immediately after the accident, Deutsche Bahn paid 30,000 Deutsche Marks (about 19,000 United States dollars) for each fatality to the applicable families.
+Immediately after the accident, Deutsche Bahn paid 30,000 Deutsche Marks (about US$19,000) for each fatality to the applicable families.
 At a later time Deutsche Bahn settled with some victims.
-Deutsche Bahn stated that it paid an equivalent of more than 30 million U.S. dollars to the families of victims and survivors.
+Deutsche Bahn stated that it paid the equivalent of more than 30 million U.S. dollars to survivors and the families of victims.

 In August 2002, two Deutsche Bahn officials and one engineer were charged with manslaughter.
-The trial lasted 53 days with expert witnesses from around the world testifying.

 The case ended in a plea bargain in April 2003.
 According to the German code of criminal procedure, if the defendant has not been found to bear substantial guilt, and if the state attorney and the defendant agree, the defendant may pay a fine and the criminal proceedings are dismissed with prejudice and without a verdict.
-Each engineer paid 10,000 euros (around 12,000 USD).
+Each engineer paid €10,000 (around US$12,000).

 Technical

 Within weeks, all wheels of similar design were replaced with monobloc wheels.
 The entire German railway network was checked for similar arrangements of switches close to possible obstacles.

 Rescue workers at the crash site experienced considerable difficulties in cutting their way through the train to gain access to the victims.
 Both the aluminium framework and the pressure-proof windows offered unexpected resistance to rescue equipment.
 As a result, all trains were refitted with windows that have breaking seams.